mvolkmann/blog/src/migrating-from-react-to-htmx.md

 <img alt="Dog CRUD app" style="width: 50%"
   src="/blog/assets/htmx-dog-crud.png?v={{pkg.version}}">

+Users can add new dogs.
+They can also hover over of table row for an existing dog to reveal buttons for deleting or editing it.

 ## Next.js

-All the code can be found in the GitHub repository at
+All the code for the Next.js version can be found in the GitHub repository at
 <a href="https://github.com/mvolkmann/nextjs-dogs-crud"
 target="_blank">nextjs-dogs-crud</a>.

-The following steps create this app from scratch.
+Follow these steps to create the app from scratch.

 1. `npx create-next-app@latest`